skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 -   FTP from Windows to IBM i target LPAR

--   Create image catalog specifying the directory where .ISO is.
+-   Create image catalog specifying the directory where .ISO is

 -   ADDIMGCLGE for all .ISO file